 | 8 | Russia | 64 million | 44.1% | Orthodox |

-Christianity is growing rapidly in the Global South while declining as a share of population in Europe and North America.
+Christianity is growing rapidly in the Global South, declining as a share of population in Europe and North America.

-The fastest-growing Christian population globally.
-From 9 million in 1910 to over 700 million today.
-Projected to reach 1.1 billion by 2050.
+The fastest growing Christian population on earth.
+Nine million in 1910, over seven hundred million today.
+Projected 1.1 billion by 2050.

-Significant growth in China, South Korea, Philippines, and India.
-China may have 100–130 million Christians, though precise data is difficult to confirm.
+Significant growth in China, South Korea, Philippines, India.
+China may have one hundred to one hundred thirty million Christians.

-Declining as a share of population: from ~90% in 1970 to ~68% today.
-The "nones" (religiously unaffiliated) are the fastest-growing group in the US and Canada.
+Around ninety percent in 1970 to about sixty eight percent today.
+The unaffiliated are the fastest growing group in the US and Canada.

-Small but persistent Christian presence (~4%).
-Ancient communities in Egypt (Copts, ~10% of population), Lebanon, Iraq, and Syria face significant challenges.
+A small but persistent Christian presence, around four percent.
+Ancient communities in Egypt, Lebanon, Iraq, and Syria face significant challenges.

-The area between 10 and 40 degrees north latitude, stretching from North Africa through the Middle East to East Asia, contains the highest concentration of unreached people groups on earth.
+The area between ten and forty degrees north latitude, stretching from North Africa through the Middle East to East Asia, contains the highest concentration of unreached people groups on earth.
 This region includes most of the world's Muslim, Hindu, and Buddhist populations.
 An estimated 3.2 billion people in the 10/40 Window have limited or no access to the Christian gospel.